to your ISP

 administrative password.
 If you enable Dial Security and then forget

-your administrative password, you will be locked out of the Courier 56K Business Modems dial security features.
+your administrative password, you will be locked out of the Courier 56K Corporate modems dial security features.
 You will need to restore

 the factory defaults by setting DIP switch 10 ON.
 This will erase ALL